isc-projects/kea/doc/guide/api.rst

    }

 This command carries multiple global parameters with their values.
-Care should be taken when specifying more than one parameter because in some cases only a subset of the parameters may be successfully stored in the database and other parameters may fail to be stored.
-In such cases the ``remote-global-parameter4-get-all`` may be useful to verify the contents of the database after the update.
+Care should be taken when specifying more than one parameter, because in some cases only a subset of the parameters may be successfully stored in the database and other parameters may fail to be stored.
+In such cases the ``remote-global-parameter4-get-all`` command may be useful to verify the contents of the database after the update.

 Response syntax: